sap-linuxlab/sap-linuxlab.github.io/docs/contribute/__install_pre_commit.md

 ### Configuration files

 The config file for pre-commit are created in the root directory of github and is called `.pre-config.yml`.
-In case of ansible collections othe config files apply such as `.ansible-lint` and `.yamllint` The required config files should be created and maintained by the repo maintainers
+In case of ansible collections other config files may apply such as `.ansible-lint` and `.yamllint`.
+The required config files should be created and maintained by the repo maintainers.
+Hence they are automatcially downloaded with `git clone` and `git pull` commands

 ### Activate pre-commit
 A repository maintainer activates pre-commit by running `pre-commit install` within a directory of the cloned repository